event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 When the book is a required reading by the people in an organization, everyone will say they have read it; only half will have actually read it; half of those will claim they understood it; and only half of those will have understood it; and half of those will be able to apply it.

 This is why Event Modeling only uses 3 moving pieces and 4 patterns based on 2 ideas.
 It takes a few minutes to explain and the rest of the learning is done in practice, transparently where any deficiencies in the understanding of even those few core ideas are quickly corrected.
+It's imperative to always follow the only way that these elements connect: command to event, event to state view, state view to UI or processor, UI/processor to command.
+Connecting an event directly to a command is not allowed.
+This keeps the simplest convention for information flow; you don't get a proliferation of possibilities that add to the complexity.

 This is how you get to an understanding in an organization.